 - George James Sulivan, d.1858, Captain in the Royal Horse Guards Blue.

-As a tomb chest end, with upper shelf and pediment or cover, and little round corbels at the base, on a narrow grey backing.
+As a tomb chest end (see this page for more such things), with upper shelf and pediment or cover, and little round corbels at the base, on a narrow grey backing.

 Revd.
 Lewis monument, d.1858, by M. W. Johnson.

 - Revd.
 William Lewis, d.1858, Vicar, and wife Lucy, d.1864.